-Learning how to clean your house in 2 hours or less will help those who, like me, are busy and don’t have much time for house chores.
+But since it has to be done, I have created my own routine to clean my entire house in two hours or less.
+I hope that it will help those who, like me, are busy and don’t have much time for house chores.

 Things that will increase the time it takes to clean a house are:

-If I think something needs an intense cleaning I leave it for when I find the time (usually weekends).
+If I think something needs intense cleaning, I leave it for when I find the time (usually on weekends).

 These things include: